Setting Up Test Machines to Run Tests or Collect Data

 Collect data on local and remote tiers of your application

-For more information about how to set up your test settings and environments for these situations, see Create Test Settings for Manual Tests.
+For more information about how to set up your test settings and environments for these situations, see Collect more diagnostic data.

-If you plan to run your automated tests by using Microsoft Test Manager, you must use a physical or virtual environment that contains a set of roles to run your tests from your test plan.
+If you plan to run your automated tests by using Microsoft Test Manager, you must use a lab environment that contains a set of roles to run your tests from your test plan.
+You must create a test controller that is registered with your team project in Team Foundation Server.
+However, Microsoft Test Manager will set up the test agent in each machine in the environment.

-If you plan to run automated tests by using Microsoft Visual Studio 2010, you can just run your automated tests on your local machine and use test settings to collect data locally.
+If you plan to run automated tests by using Visual Studio, you can just run your automated tests on your local machine and use test settings to collect data locally.
 If you want to collect data or affect the test machine for specific parts of a multitier application, you can select a test controller and test agents and add roles to use in your test settings.
+You should not register the test controller with Team Foundation Server.
+However, you must set up a test agent in each machine on which you plan to initiate tests or collect test data.

 The following illustration shows a test controller and test agents that are installed on a machine for each role in an application under test and the tasks that the test agent can perform.
 The test controller manages the test agents that are registered to it.

-If you want to use a test controller as part of an environment, you must register it with Team Foundation Server, as shown in the following illustration.
-However, if you want to use a test controller from Microsoft Visual Studio 2010, do not register the test controller with Team Foundation Server.
+If you want to use a test controller as part of an environment by using Microsoft Test Manager, you must register it with Team Foundation Server, as shown in the following illustration.
+However, if you want to use a test controller from Visual Studio, do not register the test controller with Team Foundation Server.

 The test agents and test controllers can be installed in different domains if your testing setup requires it.